TrapFlow: Controllable Website Fingerprinting Defense via Dynamic Backdoor Learning: Evaluation

 \subsection{Ablation Studies}

-We here investigate the impact of key CWFD parameters on defense performance in closed-world scenarios.
+We here investigate the impact of key TrapFlow parameters on defense performance in closed-world scenarios.

-\textbf{Total incoming packets}.
-We analyze defense performance across eleven configurations, ranging from 1,000 to 20,000 inserted packets per trace, with seven bursts per trace and a fixed poisoning rate of 1.0\%. \Fref{fig:line} (b) illustrates a positive trend in defense effectiveness with an increase in inserted packets.
-This improvement is due to the added complexity introduced by extra packets, which complicates the attacker’s task while maintaining minimal overhead relative to the total traffic.
-Defense performance peaks at 20,000 packets, which we select as the preferred configuration.
+\textbf{Total incoming cells}.
+We analyze defense performance across eleven configurations, ranging from 1,000 to 20,000 inserted cells per trace, with seven bursts per trace and a fixed poisoning rate of 1.0\%. \Fref{fig:line} (b) illustrates a positive trend in defense effectiveness with an increase in inserted cells.
+This improvement is due to the added complexity introduced by extra cells, which complicates the attacker’s task while maintaining minimal overhead relative to the total traffic.
+Defense performance peaks at 20,000 cells, which we select as the preferred configuration.

-\textbf{Burst of incoming packets}.
+\textbf{Burst of incoming cells}.
 This parameter denotes the number of insertion locations per trace.
 We examine burst settings from 1 to 9.
 As shown in \Fref{fig:line} (a), increasing the number of bursts initially improves defense by adding more interference points, but the impact plateaus beyond seven bursts, suggesting diminishing returns.
 Consequently, seven bursts provide an optimal balance of defense strength and operational efficiency.

 \textbf{Poisoning rate}.
 Defined as the proportion of modified traces for a targeted tag, we evaluate poisoning rates from 0.1\% to 1.0\%. \Fref{fig:poi} illustrates that at lower packet totals (below 4,000), poisoning rate variations have limited impact on defense.
 However, with higher packet totals, increased poisoning rates significantly enhance defense, especially at 1.0\%, where attack success rates are minimized.
 This trend is consistent across attack types, with RF attacks displaying a steady response and DF attacks showing more variability.
-Thus, we adopt a poisoning rate of 1.0\%, combined with the optimal settings of 20,000 packets and seven bursts, to achieve robust defense across multiple attack scenarios while ensuring efficiency.
+Thus, we adopt a poisoning rate of 1.0\%, combined with the optimal settings of 20,000 cells and seven bursts, to achieve robust defense across multiple attack scenarios while ensuring efficiency.
 Nevertheless, the poisoning rate remains very low, making our defense feasible for successfully poisoning the attack in real-world scenarios.